herin049/csci5105/pa2/README.md

 As mentioned earlier, the only responsibility of the super node is to provide access into the DHT and coordinate nodes joining the DHT.
 As a result, its implementation is relatively straightforward.
 When a chord node makes a request to the super node to join the DHT, the super node first attempts to acquire a mutex.
 If the mutex could not be acquired, the super node will throw a `DHTBusy` exception.
 Otherwise, if the DHT is empty the super node will return an empty node information object, letting the chord node know that it is the first node in the DHT.
 If the DHT is not empty, the super node will return a random node from the list of nodes already in the DHT.
 In both cases, the super node will add the joining node to a list of nodes in the system.
 When a node makes a call to the super node to notify it that the node has finished joining the DHT, the mutex will be released, allowing other chord nodes to join the DHT.
 If a client makes a request to the super node for a chord node, the super node will simply randomly return a chord node in its list of chord nodes.

 The implementation for the client is also relatively straightforward.
 First, the client will make a request to the super node to receive a reference to a node in the DHT.
 After receiving a reference to a chord ndoe in the DHT, it will subsequently execute each of the commands provided in the configuration file.
 There are four client commands.
 The `get` command accepts one argument which is the word to retrieve the definition.
 For example, the command `get foo` will retrieve the definition for the word `foo` and output it to the console.
 Likewise, the `put` command accepts a word and a definition as arguments.
 For example, the command `put foo cat` will store `cat` as the definition for `foo`.
-The `store` command accepts a text file as its only argument which contains words and definitions provided in the format seen in the `dictionary_words.txt` file.
+The `store` command accepts a text file as its only argument which contains words and definitions provided in the format seen in the `dictionary.txt` file.
 An insertion will be made into the DHT for each word and definition in the provided file.
-For example, the command `store dictionary_words.txt` will insert each word and its corresponding definition from the file `dictionary_words.txt` into the DHT.
+For example, the command `store dictionary.txt` will insert each word and its corresponding definition from the file `dictionary.txt` into the DHT.
 Finally, the `load` command accepts a text file which contains a list of words seperated by a new line.
 Furthermore, it optionally accepts a second argument which is the destination file to store the definitions for each word found in the DHT.
 The `load` command also outputs the definitions to console.
-For example, the command `load words.txt defs.txt` will load the definitions for each word in `words.txt` and store the definitions into the file `defs.txt`.
+For example, the command `load dictionary_words.txt defs.txt` will load the definitions for each word in `dictionary_words.txt` and store the definitions into the file `defs.txt`.

 # Operation & Usage